Cell Ranger3.0 (latest), printed on 07/04/2020

 .vloupe files in the

 open file dialog.

-Loupe V(D)J Browser will load each file into the
+Loupe V(D)J Browser loads each file into the

 active workspace, and display the single-sample view of the last loaded file.
-You may use the file
+You can use the file

 selector at the top of the screen to switch between

 .vloupe files, or choose

 Comparison Mode at the top of the file selector to compare multiple files.
 You can also

 click on the folder icon next to the file selector to add additional

 When switching into Comparison Mode, you initially see a summary of all loaded samples -- the sample table.